derpolsper/encode/README.md

 + handle chapter files
 + mux anything together

-The maximum number of test encodings in one avs file is somewhat 154, which does not seem to set a concerning limit the number of combinations even in cross testing aq strength and psy-rd.
+The maximum number of test encodings in one avs file is somewhat 154, which does not seem to set a concerning limit the number of combinations even in cross testing aq modes and aq strength.

 Though some parameters can be set permanent, encoding needs a lot of trial and error to find the best possible result.
 There's lots of interaction.
 But hey, **encoding is fun!**